CrowdStrike Falcon Alternatives

 • +Behavioral analytics depth

-• +Strong fit for VMware-heavy enterprises
+• +Strong fit for VMware-bundled environments

 Trade-offs

-• Broadcom acquisition roadmap dependency
+• Broadcom acquisition roadmap is a procurement risk

-• Smaller customer base than CrowdStrike
+• Smaller customer base at every fleet size

 Endpoint Standard